Contextual Joint Factor Acoustic Embeddings: Introduction

 \section{Introduction}

-In recent years, word embeddings have been successfully used in natural language processing (NLP), the most commonly known models are Word2Vec \cite{mikolov2013efficient} and Glove\cite{pennington2014glove}.
+In recent years, word embeddings have been successfully used in natural language processing (NLP), the most commonly known models are Word2Vec \cite{mikolov2013efficient}, Glove \cite{pennington2014glove} and BERT \cite{devlin2018bert}.
 The reasons for such success are manifold.
-One key attribute of embedding methods is that word embedding models take into account context information of words, thereby allowing a more compact and manageable representation for words\cite{goldberg2014word2vec,li2015word}.
-The embeddings are widely applied in many downstream NLP tasks such as neural machine translation, dialogue system or text summarisation \cite{cho2014learning,nallapati2016abstractive,dodge2015evaluating}, as well as in language modelling for speech recognition\cite{deena2017exploring}.
+One key attribute of embedding methods is that word embedding models take into account context information, thereby allowing a more compact and manageable representation for words \cite{goldberg2014word2vec,li2015word}.
+Embeddings are widely applied in many downstream NLP tasks such as neural machine translation, dialogue system or text summarisation \cite{cho2014learning,nallapati2016abstractive,dodge2015evaluating}, as well as in language modelling for speech recognition \cite{deena2017exploring}.

 Embeddings of acoustic (and speech) signals are of more recent interest.
-The objective is to represent audio sequence information in compact form, replacing the raw audio data with one that contains latent factors \cite{hsu2017unsupervised,bengio2014word}.
-The projection into such (latent) spaces should take into account different attributes, such as phonemes, speaker properties, speaking styles, the acoustic background or the recording environment.
-Acoustic embeddings have been explored for a variety of speech tasks such as speech recognition\cite{settle2016discriminative}, speaker verification\cite{casanueva2016using} or voice conversion\cite{kamper2016deep}.
-However, learning acoustic embeddings is challenging: attributes mentioned above, e.g. speaker properties and phonemes, operate at different levels of abstraction and are often strongly interdependent, and therefore are difficult to extract and represent in a meaningful form\cite{hsu2017unsupervised}.
+The objective is to represent audio sequence information in compact form, replacing the raw audio data with one that contains only latent factors \cite{hsu2017unsupervised,bengio2014word}.
+The projection into such (latent) spaces should retain different attributes, such as phonemes, speaker properties, speaking styles, the acoustic background or the recording environment.
+Acoustic embeddings have been explored for a variety of speech tasks such as speech recognition \cite{settle2016discriminative}, speaker verification \cite{casanueva2016using} or voice conversion \cite{kamper2016deep}.
+However, learning acoustic embeddings is challenging: attributes mentioned above, e.g. speaker properties and phonemes, operate at different levels of abstraction and are often strongly interdependent, and therefore are difficult to extract and represent in a meaningful form \cite{hsu2017unsupervised}.

-For speech processing \cite{chung2017learning,chung2018speech2vec,milde2018unspeech} also use context information to derive acoustic embeddings.
-However, \cite{chung2017learning,chung2018speech2vec} focus on learning word semantic representations from raw audio instead of signal properties such as phonemes and speaker properties. \cite{milde2018unspeech} focus on learning speaker representations by modelling of context information with a Siamese networks that discriminate whether a speech segment is the neighbourhood of a target segment or not.
+For speech processing, \cite{chung2017learning,chung2018speech2vec,milde2018unspeech} also make use of context information to derive acoustic embeddings. \cite{chung2017learning,chung2018speech2vec} focus on learning word semantic representations from raw audio instead of signal properties such as phonemes and speaker properties. \cite{milde2018unspeech} focuses on learning speaker representations by modelling of context information with a Siamese network that discriminates whether a speech segment is the neighbourhood of a target segment or not.